 How did phones work in the 1920s?

 By the 1920s, the exchange could accept up to 100,000 numbers.
-Read also : How does telephones work.
+See the article : How to use landline phone.
 In those years, calling involved picking up the handset, asking the operator to connect you to a certain number, waiting to plug it in, then waiting for the ring to pick someone up on another phone.

 How did old phones work?
 Dialing mechanism: when the dial rotates, it breaks the circuit between the phone and the control panel, which generates dialing pulses.
 If you call the number “9”, you create nine pulses, call “5” and make five pulses, and so on.
 Bells: Old phones actually had real, shiny metal bells in them that signified an incoming call!